ScripturalStudies

 ........................................

-Is the "Lord's supper" a continual ritual or strictly symbolic and nothing more?
+My simple question is whether the "Lord's Supper" was meant to be a continual ritual as it has been, or whether it was meant to be a one-time symbol that Jesus used!
 What exactly did Jesus mean when he said, "Do this in remembrance of Me"?
+(Luke 22:19)

-In this article, I share what is revealed to us.
-I don't expect you to believe (though I wish), but at least, I urge you to examine it—on your own—by the spirit, scripture, and reason.
+The information I share is what was revealed to my wife and me a few years ago.
+I don't expect you to believe everything (though I wish), but I urge you to at least examine carefully the reasons presented here by the Spirit and the Scriptures.

 In the Lord's Supper accounts in Matthew 26 and Luke 22, Jesus and his disciples were eating a regular "Passover" meal just like any other time.
-He was not performing or instituting a ritual!
-During eating, Jesus used whatever bread and wine were available to symbolize a grander spiritual "new covenant."
+He was not performing or instituting a special ritual to be kept indefinitely!

-"And as they were eating, Jesus took bread, and blessed it, and brake it, and gave it to the disciples...and he took the cup, ...and gave it to them, saying, Drink ye all of it."
-(Matt 26:26-27)
+Jesus used the available bread and wine to symbolize a glorious spiritual New Covenant, "And as they were eating, Jesus took bread, and blessed it, and brake it, and gave it to the disciples...and he took the cup, ...and gave it to them, saying, drink ye all of it."
+(Matt 26:26-27) Here, Jesus was not commanding us to keep a perpetual meal ritual.
+The bread and the wine were symbols of Christ's flesh and blood. sacrificed and poured out, for a new covenant.
+We participate in it, not by a literal ritual of bread and wine, but rather, by spiritually partaking of Christ's life into us.

 “A certain man gave a great supper and invited many, and sent his servant at supper time to say to those who were invited, ‘Come, for all things are now ready.'
 But they all, with one accord, began to make excuses.
 The first said to him, 'I have bought a piece of ground, and I must go and see it.
 I ask you to have me excused.'
 And another said, 'I have bought five yokes of oxen, and I am going to test them.
 I ask you to have me excused.'
 Still, another said, 'I have married a wife, and therefore I cannot come.'